Mobel Yummies Restaurant

 6 months

 Developing the Mobel Yummies food app presented two major challenges: starting from scratch without an existing app to build upon and working within a limited budget approved by the company.
-This required creativity in spending and utilizing free and open-source resources.
-The goal was to create an app that could compete with industry leaders, meeting high standards in features, functionality, visual appeal, and user experience.

 *